xpack/assets/README.md

 ## favicons

-A nice explantion for how things work:
+A nice explanation for how things work:

 - https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs